kubestellar/kubestellar/docs/poc2023q1/outline.md

   the edge cluster.
 - A Deployment of the syncer.

 ## Mailbox Controller

 This controller maintains one mailbox workspace per SyncTarget.
 Each of these mailbox workspaces is used for a distinct TMC problem (e.g., Placement object).
 These workspaces are all children of the edge service provider workspace.

+## Bootstrapper

+The bootstrapper is a controller that maintains the needed workload management machinery (the items enumerated above in the description of the edge clusters) in each edge cluster.

 ## Edge Scheduler